jdtsmith/org-mac-image-paste/README.md

 I wish this package didn't exist.
 Pasting images and PDF fragments into files is a rather basic capability which many may reasonably expect to "just work".
 I also wish it were fully cross-platform, and didn't rely on external tools to interact with clipboard image data, or determine image resolution and crop information.

 But, AFAICT, there is no means within emacs to query the clipboard for image data.
-Note that emacs-mac does present `'image-io` for (most) image data is on the clipboard.
+Note that emacs-mac does present `'image-io` for (most) image data on the clipboard.

 What Emacs/Org would need to make this possible: